ELECTRICAL ENGINEERING (EENG)

 View Course Learning Outcomes

-- LO-2 Illustrate and describe equivalent circuit model of a machine and relate its parameters and terminal inputs/outputs to those of an actual device.
+- Write and explain a device state space model and illustrate, label, and describe a device equivalent circuit model and relate its parameters and terminal inputs/outputs to those of an actual device.

 EENG580.
 POWER DISTRIBUTION SYSTEMS ENGINEERING.
 3.0 Semester Hrs.